-Before field wiring this appliance - Check existing wiring; replace if necessary.

-NOTE: If any of the original wire supplied with the appliance must be replaced, it must be replaced with wiring material having a temperature rating of at least 105° C.
+Before wiring this appliance, check the existing wiring; replace if necessary.
+If any of the original wire supplied with the appliance must be replaced, it must be replaced with copper wiring material having a rating of at least 600V, 105°C.